themeum/tutor/readme.txt

 Fix: In Tutor Settings, Tooltip was overlapping the Panel border
 Fix: The "Quiz Attempts" frontend page design was broken in the Mobile View
 Fix: Hide Admin Bar and Restrict Access to WP Admin for Instructor was conflicting for Free Users
+Fix: After a revised Assignment Submission student was not being redirected to the Assignment Overview page

 = 2.0.8 - July 25, 2022